Belly Tales

 So, in a hospital setting, where does the midwifery care come in?
 We don’t have a birthing center, and there really isn’t a birthing center vibe to the place.
 However, I think the midwifery aspect comes into play in many areas which aren’t immediately obvious because they’re subtle, but I do think it makes a big difference overall.
 For one thing, the number of women getting epidurals on this floor seems to be much less to me than in other hospitals where I’ve worked as a nurse (and these were all private hospitals predominantly served by private doctors).
 I chalk the decreased epidural rate up to the increased labor support the women get from the midwives and the nurses.
 The c-section rate is also much lower in our hospital than it is in many other hospitals in the city (22% last year, v.
 30-35% in other hospitals in NYC, and certainly much lower than the national average), and our VBAC rate is much higher than in many other hospitals in the city, as well as higher than the national average (I think this comes from the fact that there is one dedicated VBAC counselor who counsels all the women, and the midwives really work hard to find the op report and talk to women about the benefits/risks of VBAC).
 Women are allowed to eat clear liquids (juice/jello etc.) during labor, which is a big improvement over many other hospitals where women STILL aren’t allowed to eat anything (and which is still occurring on a regular basis at other hospitals).
 Women can get out of bed if they’re not on pitocin (again, something which doesn’t occur that often in other hospitals).
 We push in side-lying or sitting positions, we push with squat bars, we let women push on the toilet or standing (hanging) in a suspended squat.

 More than any of this is, though, is the midwifery philosophy which is held by the midwives, and which is always at work in the hospital.
 I’ve been working here for only about 4 weeks, but a lot of that time has been spent advocating for natural childbirth and breastfeeding and trying to find a way to limit the number of interventions performed in labor and delivery.
 As the midwife, it’s a constant struggle.
 Sometimes it means jumping through hoops, or presenting patients to the doctors in a such a way which highlights the positive (she’s making change, just slowly…but no, I don’t think she needs pitocin or a cesarean or etc. etc.) and downplaying the negatives.
 It doesn’t mean changing the facts, it just means fighting and doing everything you can to let a normal birth unfold, even in a hospital.
 It’s a crazy balancing act, balancing so many different needs and agendas and pressures and desires.
 I think this philosophy can be seen in the amount of patience which the midwives display, the effort put into offering a humane, hands-on touch, and the deeply held belief that BIRTH IS NORMAL, that women CAN do it, that all women deserve respect and informed choice, that they deserve explanations, that no one is going to just walk in and rupture their membranes without talking to them about it first and making sure it’s okay.
 To me, the midwifery philosophy, at its very core, means LISTEN to WOMEN, DON’T JUDGE, and return the power of labor and birth back to the WOMAN, where it belongs.
 We don’t deliver babies, we catch babies; it’s the woman who does all the hard work.
 It’s the woman who delivers her baby.
 It’s her body, it’s her baby, and it’s her birth.
-Women in this hospital are powerless in so many ways, and are often so used to giving up there power.
+Women in this hospital are powerless in so many ways, and are often so used to giving up their power.
 They don’t always ask questions because they don’t realize that they have a right to ask questions—that they can ask questions.
 The midwifery philosophy at work in a hospital helps to correct this imbalance and inequality, even if only a little bit.
 So much of midwifery care is education, and education is power.

 I’ve recently had a birth which really illustrate these points, and which I’ll write about below, but in any case, I do think the difference is palpable.
 Yes, it’s hospital birth.
 Yes, there are lots of monitors and beeping machines, there are hospital protocols which must be followed, women get epidurals (but only if they want them), we use pitocin, there aren’t tubs, and unfortunately no one has time to rub lavendar oil into anyone’s back (simply because this is an incredibly BUSY hospital, and you rarely have time to pee, let alone massage someone during labor), but I think we still provide excellent midwifery care to our clients.
 Even if it wasn’t necessarily the kind of care they were looking for in the first place, I think that many women find that they really enjoy midwifery care, because we as midwives are trying so hard to give them choices, to help them take control of their bodies and their births, to be able to say no to treatments or procedures they don’t want, and of course, treating them with dignity and respect (again, things which aren’t always in large supply in hospital settings).

 Case in point: last week I was taking care of a woman who was laboring with a baby that was Occiput Posterior, meaning that the baby was face up instead of face down, and that therefore the back of the baby’s head (the hardest part of the baby) was up against the woman’s back.
 OP happens quite frequently during birth, and can make labor a lot longer and more difficult, because it’s not the optimal fetal position for a quick and easy birth.
 And indeed, this woman was making progress, just SLOW progress.
 She was 6 cm dilated at 8:00 am when we first came on our shift, then she was 8 cm at 10:30 am (when I broke her water because she was asking for something to speed the process up).
 She was 9 cm at noon, had progressed to anterior lip at 2:00 pm and was finally fully dilated at 4:00 pm.
 I was getting really nervous because she was gong so slowly and I was conscious of the hospital pressure which always exists, and which goes something like this: as soon as you’re admitted to the hospital, you better be moving towards birth, and moving at a pretty regular, pretty rapid pace.
-It was my preceptor that day (a big, loud-mouthed woman who’s been a midwife for 10+ years, possesses loads of confidence-born-of-experience—which I don’t yet possess—and is not afraid to tell the truth, whatever that may be) who was the calm rock of this birth.
+It was my preceptor that day (a sassy, loud-mouthed-in-the-best-possible-way woman who’s been a midwife for 10+ years, possesses loads of confidence-born-of-experience—which I don’t yet possess—and is not afraid to tell the truth, whatever that may be) who was the calm rock of this birth.
 She’s the one who told me to quit checking our patient, to just sit tight and watch her labor unfold and trust that everything is going the way it should.
 So that’s what we did.

 Because our patient didn’t have an epidural and she didn’t have pitocin going (she just had two fabulous midwives, sitting in her room with her because it was a quiet day), we got her out of the bed and let her sit on the toilet for awhile, let her walk a little bit, but eventually she wanted to get back into the bed, so we helped her back into bed and then helped her roll side to side every 20 minutes or so.
 Position change is a key to managing OP birth, as I’ve been learning; just keep changing position, and eventually the baby will slowly rotate and work its way into an anterior position (that’s the hope, anyway).
 Luckily, the tracing was beautiful—we couldn’t have asked for a nicer tracing, with these huge, reassuring accelerations into the 170s with almost every contraction—so we weren’t under a time crunch to get the baby out quickly.
 Everything was going smoothly, just slowly.